SurabhiSupriya/Smart_QA_RAG/README.md

 SmartQA is a local question-answering system that intelligently combines a fast similarity check using BERT with answer generation via Meta’s LLaMA 3 model.
 It stores and reuses previous Q&A pairs and allows users to validate or correct answers, continuously improving its usefulness.

 🚀 Features

-🔍 Similarity Matching: Checks if a similar question has been answered before using Sentence-BERT.
+🔍 **Similarity Matching**: Checks if a similar question has been answered before using Sentence-BERT.

-🧠 Answer Generation: Uses Meta LLaMA-3 8B Instruct model for generating new responses.
+🧠 **Answer Generation:** Uses Meta LLaMA-3 8B Instruct model for generating new responses.

-✅ Learning via Feedback: Confirms or corrects answers with user input.
+✅ **Learning via Feedback:** Confirms or corrects answers with user input.

-🗂️ Persistent Storage: Saves all Q&A pairs in both SQLite (qa_database.db) and JSON (questionanswer_data.json) formats.
+🗂️**Persistent Storage:** Saves all Q&A pairs in both SQLite (qa_database.db) and JSON (questionanswer_data.json) formats.

-⚙️ Full CPU Utilization: Uses all available cores for fast embedding similarity comparisons and parallel model loading.
+⚙️**Full CPU Utilization:** Uses all available cores for fast embedding similarity comparisons and parallel model loading.

 📁 Project Structure

 smartqa/

 ├── qa_llm_dtaabase_and_conc.py    # Core backend logic (this file)